dmmusil/dmmusil.github.io/about.markdown

 *   mentoring others on all of the above
 *   enough Angular experience to build front-ends with some CSS/designer help
 *   work closely with stakeholders to deliver value quickly using agile development practices

-### Intro

-Currently I'm a staff-level backend engineer at [Degreed](https://degreed.com/about) who focuses on developer experience and our DevOps transformation.
-I am passionate about making dev work more enjoyable by making things easier to use and faster to set up, change, and deploy.

-I live in the Finger Lakes region of New York where I spend the summers playing golf and enjoying all there is to do in the northeast and the winters skiing around New York, Vermont, and the west.

 #### Preferred tools